Wisconsin Has Taken Its Partisan-Gerrymandering Case to the U.S. Supreme Court—Here’s What Happens Next

 We can already get a sense of the possible timeline for key events in the case by referring to the Supreme Court’s rules and calendars, as well as by assuming that the parties take their full time for each filing from here on out.

 - March 24, 2017.
-The date Wisconsin filed its jurisdictional statement — which includes a formal request that the Court hear the case.
+The date Wisconsin filed its jurisdictional statement — which includes a formal request that the Court hear the case — and the date the Court docketed the statement.

 - October 2017 to November 2017.
 Assuming the preceding schedule holds, the Court will likely hear oral argument in this time frame.

 These timelines are not set in stone.
 For example, the Justices could slow the case down if they follow their typical practice of taking more than one conference to request merits briefing.
-If the Court relists the case once, the parties would wrap up briefing around September 14, 2017.
-If the Court were to wait until the end of the term to announce that it’s taking the case, the parties would conclude briefing around October 9, 2017.
+If the Court relists the case once, the parties would wrap up briefing on September 4, 2017.
+If the Court were to wait until the end of the term to announce that it’s taking the case, the parties would conclude briefing on October 11, 2017.

 If the Justices do take up the case, they will be doing so at a critical juncture in American politics.
 Since the last redistricting cycle, partisan gerrymandering and its ill effects have reached new, intolerable extremes in Wisconsin and elsewhere, with legislators taking advantage of political dysfunction and increasingly powerful mapping technology to lock-in advantages over their political opponents.